ksli78/SharePointCrawler/README.md

 This sample project demonstrates how to crawl a SharePoint on‑premises document library using the SharePoint REST API and .NET 8.
 Given the server‑relative URL to a library or folder, the crawler traverses the hierarchy, downloads each file and exposes both its binary contents and metadata.
 A stubbed method (`SendToExternalApiAsync`) is provided so that you can add your own logic to process or forward the retrieved documents to another API.

-The console UI reports progress for the crawl, including a progress bar that reflects the percentage of documents processed.
+The console UI reports crawl progress with a progress bar that reflects the percentage of documents processed and an estimated time to completion.

 ## Key REST API concepts